Excel Product Metrics Dashboard provides an overview of the sales team’s performance and supports business decisions.

 The ‘database’ worksheet contains all the information we display on the main screen.

-To display the correct data on the dashboard worksheet, use the named ranges.
+Use the named ranges to display the correct data on the dashboard worksheet.

 Using the Formula then Name manager menu, we can assign the photographs on the Database worksheet with unique names.